 Chrom Records’ most successful band.
 Deine Lakaien have written music history since the Nineties.
-Since their beginnings in 1985, Deine Lakaien strongly influence the European Electronic Avantgarde music and the “dark wave” of the late Nineties and the following years.
-Despite staying outside the mainstream with their sounds, they reach several top rankings in the German Music Charts.
+Since their beginnings in 1985, they strongly influence the European Electronic Avantgarde and the “dark wave” music.
+Despite staying outside the mainstream with their sounds, they reached several top rankings in the German Music Charts.

 Deine Lakaiens’ creative work sets milestones.
 Their albums challenge the status quo in terms of intensity, musical sophistication and electronic sound repertoire.
 Like no other band, Deine Lakaien were forming and broadening the musical horizon of the European darkwave music.
 They created a sense of identity for the scene without floating with the tide.
 The reward is a faithful fan base, sold out concerts, and high placement on the charts where we usually find only stereotypes.
 They prefer creating music differently.
 Imagine them as an island of freedom.
 For instance, they take the liberty to deconstruct their own songs.
 Acoustic performances reduce the intricate and on the albums often lavish arrangements of the songs to their very core.
 This trend-setting concept introduced the music of Deine Lakaien to a much wider audience, now free from clichés.

 1985, in Munich Ernst Horn and Alexander Veljanov are founding the band “Deine Lakaien”.
 Horn is a qualified orchestra conductor.
 He directs the orchestra in the Karlsruhe opera and Veljanov studies theatre history.
 They get to know each other via newspaper ad.
 Horn is inspired by dramatic opera, medieval and folk music; Veljanov likes New Wave, Punk and early Gothic.
 In this way, two basically different people are getting together, but they manage to combine their interests and they start creating a new musical mixture.